prorev/prorev.github.io/_posts/2020-01-15-swift_strings.md

 ## The length of a String

-We already mentioned the `count` method we can _Example:_
+We already mentioned the `count` property.

+_Example:_
 ```swift
 var str = "This is a string literal in Swift"